SysKitTeam/docs-point/set-up-point-data-center/activation/free-trial-data-center.md

 The Data Center trial enables you to utilize all of the Syskit Point features while in the free trial; however, notice the following:

 * **PDF exports will have a watermark** stating you exported the file during the Syskit Point Trial

+* **The Set Version Limit action** for Storage is not available during your trial period